nativescript-community/geocoding/README.md

 ## Installation

-In Command prompt / Terminal navigate to your application root folder and run:
+In a command prompt / terminal navigate to your application root folder and run:

 ```
 tns plugin add nativescript-geocoding